Automated Interpretability Metrics Do Not Distinguish Trained and Random Transformers: Results

-\textbf{Re-randomized incl. embeddings}: All the model parameters, including the embeddings, are re-initialized by sampling Gaussian noise with mean and variance equal to the values for each of the original, trained weight matrices.

-\textbf{Re-randomized excl. embeddings}: As above, except the embedding and unembedding weight matrices are not re-initialized, i.e., are the same as the original, trained model.

-\textbf{Step-0}: For Pythia models, the \texttt{step0} revisions are available, which are the original model weights at initialization, i.e., before any learning \citep{biderman_pythia_2023}.

-\textbf{Control}: The original, trained model, except where the input token embeddings are replaced at inference time by sampling IID standard Gaussian noise for each token, such that a given token does not have a consistent embedding vector.
-We expect auto-interpretability to perform at the level of chance for this variant.
+\begin{itemize} \item \textbf{Trained:} The usual, trained model. \item \textbf{Re-randomized incl. embeddings:} All the model parameters, including the embeddings, are re-initialized by sampling Gaussian noise with mean and variance equal to the values for each of the original, trained weight matrices. \item \textbf{Re-randomized excl. embeddings:} As above, except the embedding and unembedding weight matrices are not re-initialized, i.e., are the same as the original, trained model. \item \textbf{Step-0:} For Pythia models, the \texttt{step0} revisions are available, which are the original model weights at initialization, i.e., before any learning \citep{biderman_pythia_2023}. \item \textbf{Control:} The original, trained model, except where the input token embeddings are replaced at inference time by sampling i.i.d. standard Gaussian noise for each token, such that a given token does not have a consistent embedding vector.
+For this variant, we expect auto-interpretability to perform at the level of chance. \end{itemize}

-We train on 100 million tokens from the RedPajama dataset \citep{weber_redpajama_2024,together_redpajama_2023} with an activation buffer size of 10 million tokens.
-For models with fewer than 410 million parameters, we trained an SAE at every layer; for Pythia-1B, at every second layer; and for Pythia-6.9B, at every fourth layer.
+For our primary experiments, we trained SAEs on 100M tokens from the RedPajama dataset \citep{weber_redpajama_2024} using an activation buffer size of 10M tokens (see Appendix~\ref{app:1b_tokens} for a subset of experiments that demonstrate similar results with SAEs trained on one billion tokens).
+For models with fewer than 410M parameters, we trained an SAE at every layer; for Pythia-1b, we trained SAEs at every second layer; and for Pythia-6.9b, we trained SAEs at every fourth layer.

-Unless otherwise stated, we trained $k$-sparse autoencoders, a.k.a.
-TopK SAEs, with an expansion factor of $R=64$ and $k=32$.
-We confirm that our results are robust with respect to these hyperparameters by training SAEs on Pythia-160M with expansion factors equal to powers of 2 between 16 and 128 and $k$ values of 16 and 32 (Figure~\ref{fig:hyper_params}).
+Unless otherwise stated, we trained $k$-sparse autoencoders (also known as TopK SAEs; \citealt{makhzani_k-sparse_2014,gao_scaling_2024}), with an expansion factor of $R=64$ and sparsity $k=32$.
+We confirm that our results are robust with respect to these hyperparameters by training SAEs on Pythia-160m with expansion factors equal to powers of 2 between 16 and 128, and sparsities of 16 and 32 (Figure~\ref{fig:hyper_params}).
+The training implementation is based on \citet{eleutherai_sparsify_2025}; our evaluations are based on \citet{eleutherai_delphi_2025} and \citet{karvonen_saebench_2024}.